-Two weeks ago, Jan Rieche, Polyglot’s General Manager for Renewable Energy and Engineering, was interviewed by SBS Radio to speak about new trends in Renewable Energy and Energy Storage.
+Two weeks ago, Jan Rieche, Polyglot Group’s Global Head of Energy, Storage and Infrastructure, was interviewed by SBS Radio to speak about new trends in Renewable Energy and Energy Storage.

 What Jan finds most interesting about this topic is that Renewable Energy cannot entirely be used up at the moment when it is being generated – meaning when the sun is shining or it is a windy day etc. – but that it is actually possible to store surplus energy which cannot be used right away.
 This gives people the possibility to use their generated energy once prices are high, like for example in the mornings or evenings, when most energy is being used.